getify/You-Dont-Know-JS/objects-classes/ch3.md

 ### "Inheritance" Is Sharing, Not Copying

 It may seem as if `Point3d`, when it `extends` the `Point2d` class, is in essence getting a *copy* of all the behavior defined in `Point2d`.
-Moreover, it may seem as if the concrete object instance `point` receives, *copied down* to it, all the methods from `Point3d` (and by extension, also from `Point2d`).
+Moreover, it may seem as if the concrete object instance `anotherPoint` receives, *copied down* to it, all the methods from `Point3d` (and by extension, also from `Point2d`).

 However, that's not the correct mental model to use for JS's implementation of class-orientation.
-Recall this base class and subclass definition, as well as instantiation of `another`:
+Recall this base class and subclass definition, as well as instantiation of `anotherPoint`:

 ```js
 class Point2d {